 When combing through your current solutions, always check if they have some archived data that is not visible in the UI.
 It may be useful later on for building reports, etc.

 Your CRM development team should spot such archived data during the test data migrations.
 It will pop up as a series of “random” errors.
-However, drawing CRM developers’ attention to this from the start will save time and efforts for optimization of the migration tool.
+However, drawing CRM developers’ attention to this from the start will save time and effort in the optimization of the migration tool.

 Lack of Collaboration